IBM/AutoMLPipeline.jl/docs/src/tutorial/preprocessing.md

 - Body mass index (weight in kg/(height in m)^2)
 - Diabetes pedigree function
 - Age (years)
-- Class variable (0 or 1) indicating diabetec or not
+- Class variable (0 or 1) indicating diabetic or not

 What is interesting with this dataset is that one or more numeric columns can be categorical and should be hot-bit encoded.
 One way to verify is